MPL 15x2x30 / N38 - neodymium magnet

 - They can break when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a protective case.
 The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-- Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that small elements of these magnets have the potential to hinder the diagnostic process when they are in the body.
+- Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these products are able to complicate diagnosis after entering the body.

 Exercise Caution with Neodymium Magnets